yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ## Scaling up / Moving to Endorse

-In addition to the 2 strategists, a Core Developer has to review the strategy before going into production.
+In addition to the two strategist reviews, a Core Developer has to review the strategy before going into production.

 1. Increase deposit limit according to the table [below](#limits-per-stage)
 1. Set management fee to production level: